Essential renormalisation group: Frame covariant flow equation

 \subsection{Dimensionless covariant flow}

 In order to uncover RG fixed points, we need to work in units of the cutoff scale $k$ such that the RG flow, expressed in terms of dimensionless couplings $g_i$, obey an autonomous set of equations

+where from now on we will work in the continuum limit $\Lambda \to \infty$ such that the beta functions are independent of $\Lambda$.
 The passage to dimensionless variables can be done either by a passive frame transformation or by an active one.
 The active way, however, is more elegant and makes it also evident that the scale $k$ itself is simply an inessential coupling.
 To this end we define

 where we use $\varphi$ to denote the dimensionless fields and the subscript $t$ instead of $k$ to emphasise that there is no explicit dependence on $k$.
 In \eqref{eq:defEAAdimless} the dimensionless regulator $R = R(\Delta)$ is understood as a function of the dimensionless Laplacian viewed as a two point function $\Delta(y_1,y_2) := - \partial^2_{y_1} \delta(y_1- y_2)$ where $y_1$ and $y_2$ are dimensionless coordinates.